-Dr. Marie Polley is a freelance research consultant, past Chair of the British Society for Integrative Oncology and Co-Founder and Co-Chair of the Social Prescribing Network.
-Marie trained as a biomedical scientist and has a PhD in molecular carcinogenesis of the lung.
-Marie also trained in Usui Reiki whilst completing her Ph.D. and practiced as an Usui Reiki Master for many years.
+Dr. Marie Polley is the Co-Founder and past Co-Chair of the Social Prescribing Network and the past Chair of the British Society for Integrative Oncology as well as director of Marie Polley Consultancy Ltd. Marie trained as a biomedical scientist and has a PhD in molecular carcinogenesis.
+Marie also trained in Usui Reiki whilst completing her PhD and has practised as an Usui Reiki Master for many years.

-For the past 14 years, Marie has researched and taught about approaches to integrating different paradigms of health and wellbeing, in her role as Senior Lecturer in Health Sciences and Research at the University of Westminster.
-Here Marie taught students biochemistry, physiology, pathology, research methods, supervised undergraduate dissertations as well as running a research group in patient reported outcomes measures.
+Marie went on to research and teach about approaches to integrating different paradigms of health and wellbeing, in her role as Senior Lecturer in Health Sciences and Research at the University of Westminster for 14 years.

-Marie led the team to write the first national guidance for social prescribing, the first economic overview of social prescribing on health service usage and recently mapped all outcomes associated with social prescribing to support discussion on inclusive ways of researching and evaluating this growing field.
+Marie led the academic team to write the first national guidance for social prescribing, the first economic overview of social prescribing on health service usage, has written extensively on social prescribing and how to develop inclusive ways of researching and evaluating the impact of social prescribing.
 Marie provides advice to senior leaders, Members of Parliament and the House of Lords, key stakeholders, researchers and organisations in this field.

-Marie is a voluntary youth worker for her local church, loves getting out in nature and when near the sea will willingly jump on a surfboard and (attempt to) catch some waves.
+Marie is a Lay Leader of Worship and a voluntary youth worker for her local church, loves getting out in nature and when near the sea will willingly jump on a surfboard and (attempt to) catch some waves.